jvbigio/twitter-app/README.md

 # Twitter Clone

-A React application that fetches Tweets from Twitter's API.
+A responsive React application that fetches Tweets from Twitter's API.

 See it [here]coming soon...